outragedpinkracoon/harrypotterize_chrome_extension/readme.md

 ![Example](example.png?raw=true "Example")

-p.s if you want to do a pull request and add me some a sweet 16x16 and 128x128 icon, that would be grand.
+p.s if you want to do a pull request and add me a sweet 16x16 and 128x128 icon, that would be grand.